 The secret to lightening fast, classroom transitions.

-Twenty years ago in Yucaipa, California, when we were designing the fundamentals of Whole Brain Teaching, we had no problem agreeing that Rule 1, for classroom management, should be “Follow directions quickly!”
-Slow transitions from reading to writing to math to lining up, at every grade, not only wasted time but also were breeding grounds for disruptive activity.
+Slow transitions from reading to writing to math to lining up, at every grade, not only wastes time but are also breeding grounds for disruptive activity.
+Here are three easy steps to weave Rule 1 into daily instruction:

 In the middle of your Civil War lesson, a chatty kid blurts out, “What time is lunch?!”
 You blurt back, “How many times do I have to tell you to raise your hand to speak!
 Raise your hand!
 Raise your hand!”
 You match your student’s emotional blurting, with your own.